 - 4 tbsp - seasoned bread crumbs.
 (If you have plain bread crumbs at home, add dried

 - Dice potatoes to even sized pieces.
 Fill pan or cooker with 2 cups of water and cook potatoes till soft.
 Do not over-cook.
-If over-cooked they retain lot of water and you cannot shape them to cutlets.
-If you are not confident how much to cook, while steaming potatoes, keep pricking with fork.
+If over-cooked, they retain lot of water and you cannot shape them into cutlets.
+If you are not confident how soft to cook, follow this procedure.
+While steaming potatoes, keep pricking with fork.
 If fork doesn't slide in, keep cooking till it slides.

 - Open up pea pods and remove peas.
 If you are using frozen peas, thaw and make sure to squeeze water off.

 - Pour 2 tbsp oil in a pan.
 Heat to medium.
 Add green chillies, peas and onion.
 Cook for 2 minutes, add salt and stir.
 Close the lid and cook for 10 minutes till peas are soft.
 Turn off and let them cool.